Legendary | Worth driving from anywhere

-Beyond oysters — in stew, fried, or on the half shell — Dan & Louis sells Dungeness crab, Shrimp Louis, halibut fish & chips, even a hamburger for diehard meat-eaters who accidentally find themselves in this thoroughly nautical eat-place.
+Beyond oysters — in stew, fried, or on the half shell — Dan & Louis sells lovely Shrimp Louie as well as chicken Louie, crab Louie, smoked salmon Louie, and Louie with no meat.
+There are gumbo, fish tacos, cioppino, grilled catch of the day, halibut fish & chips, and even a Tillamook cheeseburger for incorrigible fish-frowners who accidentally find themselves in this thoroughly nautical eat-place.

 |Credit Cards Accepted||Yes|

 Dan & Louis Oyster Bar Recipes

 What do you think of Dan & Louis Oyster Bar?

 One Response to “Dan & Louis Oyster Bar”

 If you want oysters and you want them fresh, tasty and affordable – then come on down to Dan & Louis Oyster Bar.
 I have been going to Jake’s for some time for my Portland seafood fix but decided to check out Dan & Louis after reading the Roadfood review.
 Jake’s is a very nice restaurant, somewhat fancy, usually crowded, with great seafood.
 Dan & Louis is different – the emphasis is all on the oyster.
 The decor is nautical and it is relaxed and homey – a perfect place for families or for a couple like us who wanted to sit around for a couple of hours, talking, eating oysters and drinking beer.